 The Three Models of Dubai Collection Companies

 Letter factories.
-These companies send template demands, make follow-up calls on a schedule, and escalate to legal threat letters.
-They're cheap, they're efficient for simple cases where the debtor was going to pay anyway, and they don't invest in field operations or complex case strategy.
-If your debt is straightforward and recent, they'll work.
-If your debt is complex or the debtor is genuinely resistant, they'll generate activity without results.
+Template demands, follow-up calls, legal threat letters.
+Appropriate for simple cases where the debtor was going to pay anyway.
+If your debt is complex or the debtor is genuinely resistant, they’ll generate activity without results.

 Legal-first firms.
-Law firms with collection departments, or collection agencies led by lawyers.
-They're strongest in cases that are clearly headed for litigation — complex disputes, high-value claims, cases involving multiple jurisdictions.
-They may be overqualified (and overpriced) for amicable collection of straightforward debts.
+Law firms with collection departments.
+Strongest in cases headed for litigation.
+They may be overqualified for amicable collection of straightforward debts.

 Evaluation Framework: Five Questions